best rafting in rishikesh

 Rishikesh offers a variety of adventure activities beyond river rafting

-Where to Stay in Rishikesh
+Where to Stay to Experience the Best Rafting in Rishikesh

-- Mid-Range Hotels: Ganga Kinare, Hotel Ganga View, Divine Ganga Cottage
+- Mid-range: Ganga Kinare, Divine Ganga Cottage

-- Budget Guesthouses: Zostel Rishikesh, Bunk Stay, Moustache Hostel
+- Budget: Zostel, Bunk Stay, Moustache Hostel

 Rishikesh is well-connected to major cities in India:

-- By Air: The nearest airport is Jolly Grant Airport in Dehradun (35 km away).
+- By Air: Jolly Grant Airport (35 km)

 Frequently Asked Questions About River Rafting in Rishikesh